Updated July 1, 2020

 The entity that you buy from online could be untrustworthy, misinformed, or uneducated.
 They may intentionally misrepresent an item, may have been misinformed about what they are selling, or they may not know much about what they are selling.

-Protect yourself by knowing your seller, being informed about the item you are purchasing, and knowing what your options are if you are disappointed.
+Protect yourself by knowing your seller, being informed about the item you are purchasing, and knowing what your options are if you are disappointed or unable to take possession.
 If you want to minimize your risks, purchase locally.